chaithawat21/chaithawat21/README.md

-# Hey there!, I'm Chai :fire:
+# Hey there!
+I'm Chai :fire:

 I'm currently learning to code and practice every day.